-BNL is located on Long Island, 60 miles east of New York City.
-The Laboratory's 5,265-acre site is near Long Island's geographic center and is part of the Town of Brookhaven, the largest township (both in area and population) in Suffolk County.
-The Laboratory is one of the five largest high-technology employers on Long Island, with approximately 2,700 employees that include scientists, engineers, technicians, and administrative personnel.
+BNL is located near the geographical center of Suffolk County, Long Island, New York.
+The Laboratory's 5,265-acre site is located in Brookhaven Township, approximately 60 miles east of New York City.
+Nearly one-third of the 1.49 million people who reside in Suffolk County live in Brookhaven Township, the largest township (both in area and population) in Suffolk County.

+BNL is one of the five largest high-technology employers on Long Island, with approximately 3,000 employees that include scientists, engineers, technicians, and administrative personnel.
 More than 75 percent of BNL employees live and shop in Suffolk County.
-In addition, BNL annually hosts an estimated 4,000 visiting scientists, more than 30 percent of whom are from New York State universities and businesses.
+In addition, the Laboratory annually hosts an estimated 4,000 visiting scientists, more than 30 percent of whom are from New York State universities and businesses.
 The visiting scientists and sometimes their families, as well as visiting students, reside in apartments and dormitories on site or in nearby communities.